DanielPNewman/DanielPNewman.github.io/_posts/2019-11-12-teaching-a-lawyer-to-code.md

 ---
 layout: post
-title: Teaching a Lawyer to code?
+title: Teaching Lawyers to code?
 A Lawyer learns programming for data analysis/communication
 author: Daniel Newman
 description: Teaching a lawyer programming for data analysis and visualisation
 ---